Early Reading and Phonics

 In order to help the children conquer this complex code, we teach it systematically, using an evidenced based phonics scheme called Read Write Inc. Phonics (RWI).
 Read Write Inc. Phonics is a DfE-validated systematic synthetic phonics programme with a whole-school approach to teaching early reading and writing, designed to ensure progress for every child, in every primary school.

-We begin by teaching children to read the first thirty sounds (Set 1 Sounds) and to be able to blend these sounds to read words (i.e. to know that the sounds c/a/t can blend together to read the word cat).
+We begin by teaching children to read the first thirty sounds (Set 1 Sounds) and to blend these sounds to read words.
 Once children have conquered this skill, they apply this phonic knowledge to read and comprehend storybooks that are carefully matched to the sounds they know.
-Children learn to read these books with a storyteller’s voice.
-At the same time, we teach them how to write the sounds and use this knowledge to spell words, leading to writing short sentences.
+Read Write Inc includes all the spelling requirements of the English National Curriculum.
+It teaches spelling cumulatively and systematically with deliberate, focused practice, building on the teaching strategies and spelling activities from Read Write Inc. Phonics.

 Comprehension